 See "What are the possible side effects of mycophenolate mofetil tablets?" for information about other serious side effects.
 What are mycophenolate mofetil tablets?

-Mycophenolate mofetil tablets are a prescription medicine to
+Mycophenolate mofetil tablets are a prescription medicine to prevent rejection (antirejection medicine) in people who have

-Guide for a complete list of ingredients in mycophenolate mofetil have any digestive problems, such as ulcers. have Lesch-Nyhan syndrome, Kelley-Seegmiller syndrome, or another rare inherited deficiency hypoxanthine-guanine phosphoribosyl-transferase (HGPRT).
-You should not take mofetil tablets should not receive live vaccines.
-Some vaccines may not work as well during treatment with mycophenolate mofetil tablets.
+Who should not take mycophenolate mofetil tablets?
+Do not take mycophenolate mofetil tablets if you are allergic to mycophenolate mofetil or any of the ingredients in mycophenolate mofetil tablets.
+See the end of this Medication Guide for a complete list of ingredients in mycophenolate mofetil if you: have any digestive problems, such as ulcers. have Lesch-Nyhan syndrome, Kelley-Seegmiller syndrome, or another rare inherited deficiency hypoxanthine-guanine phosphoribosyl-transferase (HGPRT).
+You should not take mycophenolate mofetil tablets if you have one of these disorders.